Understanding Protein and Essential Amino Acids for Healing

 Why Amino Acids Matter on a Healing Journey

-In this post, I’ll share how I meet my amino acid needs without meat, dairy, or protein powders, and how I support deep healing of my brain, muscles, and nervous system.
+In this post, I’ll share how I focus on getting amino acids without eating too much meat or dairy, and no protein powders, and how I support deep healing of my brain, muscles, and nervous system.

 What Are Essential Amino Acids (EAAs)?